JingdiZhou/Learning_Note/README.md

 # Learning_Note
-All kinds of notes in different area
+All kinds of notes in different areas